abelk2/show-copier/README.md

                              username for the download URL
       --dry-run              list shows to copy without copying anything --help                 display a help message
-      --max-parallel-downloads=LIMIT
+      --max-download-buffer-size=LIMIT
+                             the maximum size of the download buffer per file, in bytes --max-parallel-downloads=LIMIT
                              the maximum number of parallel downloads
       --path-prefix=PREFIX   the prefix to cut from series/movie paths, e.g.